 Making changes to the instance of BlockGraphics (gr above) – for example by calling withBlock above – does not of itself result in anything appearing in the Graphics screen.
 The Graphics screen changes only when the display() procedure is called.
 This is convenient, as sometimes you want to make many changes to the graphics and then have them appear all at once (when draw is called).
 It is even possible to create, and modify, multiple instances of BlockGraphics, and switch instantly between them by calling draw on different instances.

 The coordinates must be in the range 0-39 for the column, and 0-29 for the row.
-Using values outside this range will result in a runtime error.
+Using values outside this range will result in a run-time error.

 Colour is always specified as an integer value in the range 0 – 16,777,215 (224 -1).
 Note that when defining your own colours it can be helpful to use the hexadecimal notation, for example: constant lightBlue set to 0x80abff